 Since the early 2000s, wind turbines have grown in size—in both height and blade lengths—and generate more energy.
 What’s driving this growth?
 Let’s take a closer look.

 A wind turbine’s hub height is the distance from the ground to the middle of the turbine’s rotor.
-The hub height for utility-scale land-based wind turbines has increased 66% since 1998–1999, to about 94 meters (308 feet) in 2021.
-That’s about as tall as the Statue of Liberty!
-The average hub height for offshore turbines in the United States is projected to grow even taller—from 100 meters (330 feet) in 2016 to about 150 meters (500 feet), or about the height of the Washington Monument, in 2035.
+The hub height for utility-scale land-based wind turbines has increased 73% since 1998–1999, to about 98 meters (~322 feet) in 2022.
+That’s taller than the Statue of Liberty!
+The average hub height for offshore wind turbines in the United States is projected to grow even taller—from 100 meters (330 feet) in 2016 to about 150 meters (500 feet), or about the height of the Washington Monument, in 2035.

 Turbine towers are becoming taller to capture more energy, since winds generally increase as altitudes increase.
 The change in wind speed with altitude is called wind shear.
 At higher heights above the ground, wind can flow more freely, with less friction from obstacles on the earth’s surface such as trees and other vegetation, buildings, and mountains.
 Most wind turbine towers taller than 100 meters tend to be concentrated in the Midwest and Northeast, two regions with higher-than-average wind shear.

 A turbine’s rotor diameter, or the width of the circle swept by the rotating blades (the dotted circles in the second illustration), has also grown over the years.
 Back in 2010, no turbines in the United States employed rotors that were 115 meters (380 feet) in diameter or larger.
-The average rotor diameter in 2021 was 127.5 meters (418 feet)—longer than a football field.
+In 2022, the average rotor diameter of newly-installed wind turbines was over 130 meters (~430 feet)—longer than a football field, and almost twice the wingspan of a 747.

 Transportation and Installation Challenges

 If bigger is better, why aren’t even larger turbines used currently?
 Although turbine heights and rotor diameters are increasing, there are a few limitations.
 Transporting and installing large turbine blades for land-based wind is not easy, since they cannot be folded or bent once constructed.
 This limits the routes trucks can take and the radius of their turns.
 Turbine tower diameters are also difficult to transport, since they may not fit under bridges or highway overpasses.
 DOE is addressing these challenges through its research projects.
-For instance, DOE is designing turbines with more slender and flexible blades that can navigate through curves in roads and rail lines that conventional blades cannot.
-DOE is also supporting efforts to develop tall turbine towers that can be produced on site, thus eliminating tower transportation issues.
-Two companies pioneering these efforts are Keystone Power Systems, which uses spiral-welding in order to minimize the need for costly steel, and GE Renewables, which is experimenting with 3D printing to create customizable tower bases.
+For instance, DOE is researching turbines with more slender and flexible blades that can navigate through curves in roads and rail lines that conventional blades cannot.
+DOE has also supported efforts to develop tall turbine towers that can be produced on site, thus eliminating tower transportation issues.
+Two companies pioneering these efforts are Keystone Power Systems, which uses spiral-welding in order to minimize the need for costly steel, and GE Renewables, using 3D printing to create customizable tower bases.

 - Explore more wind facts in our Top 10 Things You Didn’t Know About Offshore Wind Energy and Top 10 Things You Didn’t Know About Wind Power.